 I like Panasonic EE 100uF/160 volt EEU-EE2C101, 10,000 hour rated at maximum ripple.
 Yeah, they’ll be fine.

-- Somewhat rare: Some very early production GFA-555’s from 1985-86 used 80V rated power supply capacitors.
+- Somewhat rare issue: Some very early production GFA-555’s from 1985-86 used 80V rated power supply capacitors.
 The power supply runs at 83V!
 They may be branded TOWA or “Capacitor Technology” and have blue shrink wrap and solder tab terminals on them, to which the ground bus wire is soldered.
 It’s a good quality capacitor, but they slowly leak and dry up being run over-voltage like this.

 - GFA-565 capacitor leakage.
 Sadly this problem was no fault of Adcom’s, but it didn’t do their image any good.
 But it does make GFA-565’s dirt cheap to acquire, and a new board makes these amps a bargain for those willing to take on the project.